 Drinking this enchanted brew makes prisoners forget their past lives and the torture they endured in the Courts of Hell.

-With their minds wiped clean, former jailbirds pass through the Wheel of Reincarnaton and are reborn.
+With their minds wiped clean, former jailbirds pass through the Wheel of Reincarnation and are reborn.

-But even if your porn addiction condemned you millennia of being vertically sawn in half, you’re not out of the woods yet.
+But even if your porn addiction condemned you millennia of being chopped in half, you’re not out of the woods yet.

 Depending on the life you led, some prisoners are reborn as an animal, others as a human.
 A handful of the reborn can look forward to a life of ease and comfort, while the rest endure sorrow and suffering.

-Even if you’ve passed through the Ten Courts, surviving impossible torture may not be enough to redeem your transgressions.
+Even if you’ve passed through the Ten Courts, surviving impossible tortures may not be enough to redeem your transgressions.

 With your mind swimming with visions of death, torture and damnation, it’s time to rejoin the real world.

-But if you’ve ever considered cheating in exams, dodging your rent or misusing books, the Ten Courts will make you reassess your life choices.
+But if you’ve ever considered cheating in exams, dodging your rent or misusing books, the Ten Courts may make you reassess your life choices.

 Check out the full Haw Par Villa photo gallery.